mars4science/Bash-scripts-to-enhance-amend-Linux-distro-before-and-after-installation/README.md

 - `_make_usb_persistent.sh` - standalone script to edit ISO file to change default boot parameters
 - `_rename_based_on_meta.sh` - standalone script using ffmpeg
 - `_r_sync.sh` – not finalized try on using rsync to synchronize two folders both ways (see code and comments in the script how it works)

+### Examples

+#### Example 1 (to only add some software done with `apt-install` of deb files)
+- copy the following scripts to empty folder:
+    - `after_original_distro_install.sh`
+    - `apt_get.sh`
+    - `install_debs.sh`
+    - `_make_custom_liveusb.sh`
+- set variables listed at the beginning of _make_custom_liveusb.sh, see more detailed descriptions in the beginning of README.
+    - distro_label - "arbirary string with no special symbols, no spaces"
+    - software_path_root - full path where folder "debs" with software packages to add is located.
+Separate subfolder for each package, set of deb files for each package (main package and its dependencies) can be downloaded via apt_get.sh script (which uses `apt-get install --download-only`)
+    - original_iso - full path to ISO file to amend
+    - work_path - full path with sufficient free space, end result (modified ISO file) is programmed to be left there after temporary files are deleted
+    - change_boot_menu - set to "false"
+- run `_make_custom_liveusb.sh`, ignore notifications that files cannot be read/found, for installation of deb files see section starting from "===== next in a few seconds going to install downloaded debian packages =====" and ending with "===== This line is after install code, next in a few seconds going to continue ====="
+- upon completion of the script collect ISO file named in accordance with distro_label from work_path

 #### TODO